-As many of you know, I am extremely passionate about the subjects of Psychology, Neuroscience and Bioethics.
+As many of you know, I am extremely passionate about the subjects of Psychology and Bioethics.
 (It's like I'm getting a degree in those, or something?!)

-However, what you may not know is that being a psychology major is taxing more so than other majors, simply becasue there are so many of us.
+However, what you may not know is that being a psychology major is more taxing than other majors.
+This is simply because there are so many of us.
 Psychology is such a versatile discipline that many of my friends and peers are also PSYC Majors.
-They pursue the subject so they can be successful in the world of business and entreprenurship; they use psychology as a way to have an upper hand in a field of social work -- whatever the reason, being a psychology major is NOT special, not in the world of academia, at least.
+They pursue the subject so they can be successful in the world of business and entrepreneurship; they use psychology as a way to have an upper hand in a field of social work -- understanding political decision making and so much more.
+Honestly, whatever the reason, being a psychology major is NOT at all unique.

 With that being said, I guess I'll tell you why I'm a psychology major.